Anyone's death diminishes me,

 Christopher Erhardt, 2012, game designer and teacher who worked on Pool of Radiance

-Scott Erickson, 2021, Worldwide Games Portfolio Manager for XBLA
+Ross Erickson, 2021, Worldwide Games Portfolio Manager for XBLA

 R. Lee Ermey, 2018, actor, recorded Drill Instructor Voice Pack for Call of Duty: Ghosts